 So when we recently learned that spearmint tea is acne's foe (more on that to come), we decided to research some other ways to sip our way to a clearer complexion, sans skincare products.
-Truth be told, there's lots of tea ahead (tea is the Magic Eraser of pimples), but we've included a few other tasty libations to quench your thirst… for a smoother complexion, that is.
+Truth be told, there are lots of teas ahead (tea is the Magic Eraser of pimples), but we've included a few other tasty libations to quench your thirst—for a smoother complexion, that is.
 Take a look at the best anti-blemish beverages below!

-Along with a bevy of other incredible health benefits, this trendy drink is chock-full of antioxidants, or EGCGS, to help counteract the sebum oxidation that occurs pre-acne formation.
-Ingesting antioxidants also helps to reduce signs of inflammation from the inside out, and, given that matcha has 137 times more antioxidants than plain-old green tea, you can rest assured you're getting a hefty dose with each drink.
+Along with a bevy of other incredible health benefits, this trendy drink is chock-full of antioxidants, including epigallocatechin gallate (EGCG), to help counteract the sebum oxidation that occurs before acne forms.
+Ingesting antioxidants also helps to reduce signs of inflammation from the inside out.
+Matcha has 137 times more antioxidants than plain old green tea, you can rest assured you're getting a hefty dose with each drink.

 Curcumin, a component of the spice turmeric, is widely known for its anti-inflammatory, antiviral, antioxidant, and antifungal properties.
 In Ayurveda, it's used for medicinal purposes to heal a wide range of internal and external maladies and conditions.
-While today, turmeric is a popular ingredient to concoct a DIY mask with at home, you can also add one teaspoon to hot water to drink as tea for similar acne-healing benefits.
+While today, turmeric is a popular DIY mask ingredient, you can also add one teaspoon to hot water to drink as tea for similar acne-healing benefits.

-After meeting with Dr. Carl Thornfeldt, founder of Epionce Skincare, we learned that drinking two cups of organic spearmint tea daily reduces inflammatory acne lesions by 25% after one month and by 51% after three months—which is even more effective than prescription remedies.
+After meeting with Dr. Carl Thornfeldt, founder of Epionce Skincare, we learned that drinking two cups of organic spearmint tea daily reduces inflammatory acne lesions by 25 percent after one month and by 51 percent after three months—which is even more effective than prescription remedies.
 Amazing, right?
-This editor tried it herself and was met with impressive results (read: bright skin, far fewer breakouts, and reduced redness).
+I tried it myself and was met with impressive results (read: bright skin, far fewer breakouts, and reduced redness).

 Organic Tart Cherry Juice

 Don't reach for the cherry juice cocktail loaded with sugar from the grocery store—in order to get the best skin benefits of this beverage, sip on the real thing.
-While tart cherry juice is, well, tart, it may be tough on the palette, but it's packed with antioxidants, vitamin A, B, C, and D, and helps balance your skin's pH.
-It's also an anti-inflammatory, and—if you weren't sold yet—it even has melatonin, which will help you sleep better.
+While tart cherry juice may be tough on the palette, it's packed with antioxidants and vitamins A, B, C, and D, and helps balance your skin's pH.
+It's also anti-inflammatory and even has melatonin, which is a great sleep aid.
 Is this a miracle drink, or what?